Handbook

 - Mastery of Standards: Central Middle School is committed to providing students with the appropriate course placement.
 Most often, course placement is determined by previous coursework; however, when prior learning is unclear, students may be assessed on their mastery of standards to determine course placement.

-- Additional Opportunities: Qualified students who are above-grade level in particular content areas may take appropriate courses at Eden Prairie High School.
+- Additional Opportunities: Qualified students who are above grade-level in particular content areas may take appropriate courses at Eden Prairie High School.
 Students may have to forgo some desired courses due to differing daily schedules at each school.

 Evaluation/Reporting System/Grades